FORUM CLUB HANDBALL – HEART OF THE GAME

 Usually the Managing Director will act as Election Supervisor.

-Ordinary members of FCH with eligibility to vote in June 21 are:
+Active member clubs of FCH with eligibility to vote in June 25 are:

-The Election Supervisor must notify members of the election and call for nominations at least 4 weeks before election.
+The Election Supervisor must notify the FCH member clubs of the election via the FCH website and call for nominations at least 4 weeks before the election.

 Nominations to become FCH Board member close 2 weeks before the election.